 As of the moment you can only choose “MYEG.”
 But thanks to Philhealth, eventually other accredited collecting agents for online payment will be available.
 At the MYEG platform, you can use your GCASH, credit or debit card, and also prepaid card.
 Follow the instruction on the MyEG platform.

 Take note that there is a service charge.
-The accredited collecting partners charge what you called “service charge and convenience fee” on top of your premium contribution.
+The accredited collecting partners charge what you called a “service charge or convenience fee” on top of your premium contribution.
 The basic computation is as follows:

 Premium contribution X Service charge + convenience fee = Total amount that you need to pay